-Advantages: There should not be a problem for obtaining permits and notices - institutions are municipal and public institutions.
-They are suitable for set up of photovoltaic systems - their construction facilities.
-The municipal and state administration also have financial technological surplus and in case of difficulties can engage public-private partnerships to implement highly effective solutions.
+Advantages: There should not be a problem in obtaining permits and information - institutions are municipal and public.
+They are convenient for set up of photovoltaic systems - their construction facilities.
+The municipal and state administrations also have financial technological surplus and in case of difficulties can engage public-private partnerships for achieving highly effective solutions.